 The two products are used to connect unshielded copper cables.
 They share the same design.
 When you need to buy a copper patch panel, you should know what cables you want to connect, and this is very important.

-If you need versatility of running different types of networking cable on a project, blank keystone patch panel is suitable for you.
+If you need the versatility of running different types of networking cable on a project, the blank keystone patch panel is suitable for you.
 With a blank keystone patch panel, you can combine Ethernet cable, fiber cables through one patch panel.
 The following is a blank keystone patch panel from FS.COM.
 With no keystone jacks are pre-loaded into it, you can customize it according to your application.